alexewerlof/namespacejs/README.md

 org.userpixel = typeof org.userpixel === 'object' ? org.userpixel || {}
 org.userpisel.test = typeof org.userpixel.test === 'object' ? org.userpixel.test || {}
 ```

+Of course the [actual algorithm](/hanifbbz/namespacejs/src/namespace.js) is more sophisticated.
+It parses the string trying
+to find all the identifiers in the namespace and then creates variables for each of them if necessary.
+Therefore all the
+identifiers of the namespace should be valid in Javascript.
+For example:

+namespace( '' ); //valid: returns the global object
+namespace( 'a' ); //valid: returns object a in global object
+namespace( 'abc.def' );//valid
+namespace( '1bc.def' );//invalid: 1bc is not a valid Javascript identifier
+namespace( '&' );//invalid id
+namespace( '$' );//a valid id but keep in mind that it will replace the global $ with an object if it isn't
+namespace( '_abc' );//valid
+namespace( 'ABC' );//valid but conventionally it is recommended to write the namespaces all in small letters ie: 'abc'

 **Note:** if any of the names in the object hierarcy exists but isn't an object, it will be replaced silently with an empty object.
 For example: